-0.5 What other tax or taxes (if any) are payable by the seller on the disposal of a property?
+9.5 What other tax or taxes (if any) are payable by the seller on the disposal of a property?

-Assuming the seller of the real estate is a company subject to French corporate tax, capital gains are subject to French corporation tax at a rate of 33.33%.
-The Finance Bill for 2018 provides for a progressive decrease of the corporation tax rate from 28% on the first €500,000 profits for 2018 to 25% on all profits for 2022.
-A 30% flat tax applies from 1st January 2018 on the distribution of dividends to French resident individuals.
-Except when a tax treaty provides a lower rate, a 12.80% withholding tax would apply on distribution of dividends benefiting to non-French resident individuals.
+Assuming the seller of the real estate is a company subject to French corporate tax, capital gains are subject to French corporation tax at a rate of 28% (or 31% for the portion exceeding €500,000, if the turnover of the company is superior to €250 million) in 2020.

+A 30% flat tax applies on the distribution of dividends to French resident individuals.
+Except when a tax treaty provides a lower rate, a 12.8% withholding tax would apply on distribution of dividends benefiting non-French resident individuals.

-Assuming the seller is a foreign company subject to corporate tax, a 33.33% withholding tax applies (for 2018) on capital gains realised upon the sale of French real estate.
-One may expect that this withholding tax rate would decrease (as from 2019) at the same pace as the decrease of the corporation tax rate.
+Assuming the seller is a foreign company subject to corporate tax, a 28% withholding tax applies (for 2020) on capital gains realised upon the sale of French real estate, unless tax treaties provide otherwise.